kgalliher/nbrhd-delivery-tracker/README.md

 So, here's what I came up with:

+The sqlite database is now in a cloud accessible location.
+I am now limited to using a desktop computer but the database is accessible anywhere.

 create-data.py
 - Using the sqlite3 module, this script opens or creates a new sqlite database and creates the table to store my observations.